RISE

 Andrea Robinson is a world-renowned Master Sommelier who takes the seemingly daunting subject of wine and food, and brings it down to earth for all to understand and enjoy.
 Robinson, one of only 26 female Master Sommeliers in the world, couples this distinction with a strong culinary pedigree as a graduate and former Dean of the French Culinary Institute, and the winner of three James Beard Awards.
 In addition, she has been widely featured across leading national television networks and publications as the “go-to” expert for all things wine.
 She and her husband John live in Napa Valley.

-Born and raised in Victoria, Australia, Molly Burroughs has been surrounded by wine for most of her life.
+Born and raised in Victoria, Australia, Molly Sheppard has been surrounded by wine for most of her life.
 She attended Curtin University in Western Australia, completing a degree in Agribusiness, Viticulture, and Enology.
 After working in wineries in Victoria, Margaret River, and the Yarra Valley, Molly made her first trip to Napa Valley as an intern for the 2017 vintage and fell in love with the beauty and dynamic nature of Napa Valley and its wines.
 She returned in 2018 and joined the Spottswoode winemaking team as a harvest intern, becoming part of the team full time in 2019.
 Today, working alongside Aron, Molly helps to oversee the farming of the historic Spottswoode Estate Vineyard and the making of the winery’s acclaimed wines.

 Molly combines her passion for winemaking with a passion for the environment.
 She holds a Certificate in Sustainable Business Strategy through Harvard Business School Online and, in addition to helping craft the wines in both the vineyard and the cellar, she manages Spottswoode’s B Corp certification and environmental initiatives, which includes measuring our GHG emissions as part of our IWCA membership.
 Molly also sits on the board of Napa Green and is involved in many other community driven environmental initiatives.